When we think about hiking in Europe, first what comes to our minds are the Alps.

 Rysy is a mountain massif which consists of 3 peaks, the highest of which reaches 2503m and belongs to Slovakia.

 Panorama from Rysy mountain is 360 degrees and on a sunny day, we get to admire almost 100 of Tatra peaks and 12 lakes.
 The climb is worth the effort.

 This section describes the main route from Slovakia to the summit of Rysy.

 The trail in Slovakia is almost as long as Polish trail and there is a lot of height difference to hike.
 It is necessary to be fit to climb Rysy.

 However, Slovak trail to Rysy mountain is technically easier and when the weather is nice, it can be hiked even by inexperienced hikers.

 We start our hike in the most beautiful mountain resort in Slovakia - Štrbské Pleso.

 We head to the trail fork (it is the upper part of the resort on the main asphalt road).

-We enter red trail and in about 1 hour we get to another famous Slovak Tatra lake - Popradské pleso (1500m).
+We enter the red trail and in about 1 hour we get to another famous Slovak Tatra lake - Popradské Pleso (1500m).
 On our way, we can also choose a bit shorter green trail but it is not as picturesque as the red parallel path.